Managers

 Key Takeaways

-• We believe that our banks are well-positioned to withstand an eventual recessionary environment.
+• We believe that the bank companies in our portfolio are well-positioned to withstand an eventual recessionary environment.
 Though short-term market fluctuations are unpredictable, our companies’ valuations are sufficiently low that we think they should be able to generate strong returns over the next decade.

 Strategy

 Since its inception in 1991, Davis Financial Fund (DFF) has invested in durable, well-managed financial services companies at value prices, which the fund could hold for the long-term.
 Shelby Cullom Davis’s quip that financial services companies can be “growth companies in disguise” remains a bedrock tenet of our approach.
 Investors tend to place low valuations on financial companies because of their earnings volatility.
-But many financial companies generate capital through the business cycle at an attractive rate, which they use to pay dividends, buy back stock or otherwise deploy in ways that generate shareholder value.
-By focusing on economic reality rather than investor sentiment, Davis Financial Fund has compounded shareholder wealth at 10.97% for nearly 33 years, outpacing both the S&P 500 Index and the S&P 500 Financials Index.
+But many financial companies generate capital through the business cycle at an attractive rate, which they use to pay dividends, buy back stock or otherwise deploy in ways that increase shareholder value.
+By focusing on economic reality rather than investor sentiment, DFF has compounded shareholder wealth at 11.14% over 33 years, outpacing both the S&P 500 Index and the S&P 500 Financials Index.

 Results